compsocialscience/summer-institute/2025/graz/index.md

 - **Audience:** Open to junior researchers and professionals interested in research and normative philosophy concerning democracy, social media, and governance.
 Basic programming experience (Python/R) is preferred.
 - **Application deadline:** [23:59 Anywhere On Earth](https://time.is/Anywhere_on_Earth), April 13th 2025
 - **Decision notification:** April 27th 2025
+- **Fees:** the school is *free to attend* but transit and accomodation is not covered.
+Equity-based grants are available.

 [Feel free to download and distribute the school flyer here.](/assets/posters_info/DDNSF%20Call%20for%20Applicants%20poster.pdf)